Editorial by Merritt & Beth Clifton

 Tait was later for many years a traveling consultant for the World Society for the Protection of Animals, contributing to humane advances in street dog and feral cat population control from the Caribbean islands to eastern Europe to Sri Lanka.

-Tait joined the ASPCA staff soon after former ASPCA Brooklyn shelter director George Watford, long ago retired, as the second nationally prominent humane worker of African descent.
-Miller joined the ASPCA staff in 1977.
-She became the third nationally prominent humane worker of African descent––and, after 40 years, is still perhaps the youngest in a leadership position.
+Tait joined the ASPCA staff soon after former ASPCA Brooklyn shelter director George Watford, long ago retired, as only the second nationally prominent humane worker of African descent since Barnwell.

-Since Miller was hired, a few other people of African ancestry have become prominent in shelter work, perhaps most notably longtime National Animal Care & Control Association board member Keith Robinson, but chiefly in the realm of public service, where affirmative action hiring has long been required by law.
+Since Miller was hired, a few other people of African ancestry have become prominent in shelter work, perhaps most notably longtime National Animal Care & Control Association board member Keith Robinson, long ago retired.
+Most of these black people, however, have worked in the realm of public service, where affirmative action hiring has long been required by law.

-A convention of Afro-American executive directors of humane societies could probably be held around one small table, and would still have empty chairs.
+A convention of Afro-American executive directors of humane societies could probably be held around a card table, and would still have empty chairs.

 No random accident

 It is highly unlikely that Tait and Miller became who they are, doing what they have done for decades, by random accident.